grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

   )
 {% endhighlight %}

 You could, of course, print the `vc` list to screen now if you so wanted.
 But I want to go one small step further by showing you how easy it is to create a regression table that encapsulates all of these different models.
-In the next code chunk, I'm going to generate a list of models by passing the `vc` list to an `lapply()` call.[^1] I'm then going to generate a regression table using `msummary()` from the excellent [**modelsummary**](https://vincentarelbundock.github.io/modelsummary) package ([@Vincent Arel-Bundock](https://twitter.com/VincentAB)).
+In the next code chunk, I'm going to create a list of models by passing the `vc` list to an `lapply()` call.[^1] I'm then going to generate a regression table using `msummary()` from the excellent [**modelsummary**](https://vincentarelbundock.github.io/modelsummary) package ([@Vincent Arel-Bundock](https://twitter.com/VincentAB)).

 {% highlight r %}